sudheerj/vuejs-interview-questions-korean/README.md

      Using Vue CLI, mixins can be specified anywhere in the project folder but preferably within `/src/mixins` for ease of access.
 Once these mixins are created in a `.js` file and exposed with the `export` keyword, they can be imported in any component with the `import` keyword and their file paths.
 60.  ### What are the merging strategies in mixins?
      When a mixin and the component itself contain overlapping options, the options will be merged based on some strategies.
-     1. The data objects undergo a recursive merge, with the component’s data taking priority over mixins in cases of overlapping or conflicts.
+     1. The data objects undergo a recursive merge, with the component's data taking priority over mixins in cases of overlapping or conflicts.
      ```javascript
      var mixin = {
        data: function () {